-Goblin, the third novel from Josh Malerman, is a limited edition publication from Earthling (Pre-order information is at the bottom of this review) that consists of 6 novellas that for me perfectly echo the classic TV anthology shows I used to watch as a kid.
+Goblin, the third novel from Josh Malerman, was a limited edition publication from Earthling that consists of 6 novellas that for me perfectly echo the classic TV anthology shows I used to watch as a kid.
 From the horrors of Creepshow and Tales From The Crypt to the wonders of the Twilight Zone and The Outer Limits.

 Goblin is an absolute triumph, wonderful characters, fantastic stories and in Goblin, a place you will want to return to again and again.

 Now if only Carpenter’s Farm could get a physical release.

 Goblin seems like any other ordinary small town.
 But with the master storyteller Josh Malerman as your tour guide, you’ll discover the secrets that hide behind its closed doors.
 These six novellas tell the story of a place where the rain is always falling, nighttime is always near, and your darkest fears and desires await.